Birth control pill overdose

 What to Expect at the Emergency Room

-A trip to the emergency room will probably not be necessary.
+A trip to the emergency room (ER) will probably not be necessary.
 If you do go, take the container with you to the hospital, if possible.

-If an ER visit is needed, the health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
-The patient may receive:
+If an ER visit is needed, the provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+The person may receive:

 - Blood and urine tests

 Kester M, Karpa KD, Vrana KE.
 Endocrine pharmacology.
 In: Kester M, Karpa KD, Vrana KE, eds.
 Elsevier's Integrated Review Pharmacology.
 2nd ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 12.